 Looking at dissertations is a great way to find relevant information on sometimes little explored topics.
 Not only will they provide extensive bibiolgraphies (links to related sources), but you will also find examples of original research and a roadmap for organizing your own writing.

 There are a number of options for location dissertations and theses through our library and others.

-The best starting point for any dissertation searches is through our ProQuest Dissertations and Theses database.
+The best starting point for any dissertation searches is through our ProQuest Dissertations and Theses Global database.

-This full-text database includes nearly 3 million dissertation and theses citations from around the world from 1861 to the present day, together with over 1 million full-text dissertations that are available for download in PDF format.
+This full-text database includes millions of dissertation and theses citations from around the world from 1861 to the present day, together with over 1 million full-text dissertations that are available for download in PDF format.

-If you are unable to find a relevant dissertation in ProQuest Dissertations and Theses, or it's not available in full-text, other options may be available to you...
+If you are unable to find a relevant dissertation in ProQuest Dissertations and Theses Global, or it's not available in full-text, other options may be available to you...

-NOTE: When placing requests through Interlibrary Loan, the Library will actually purchase a copy of the dissertation ($35 each), so please be sure that it is something you will use before submitting a request.
+NOTE: When placing requests through Interlibrary Loan, the Library will actually purchase a copy of the dissertation, so please be sure that it is something you will use before submitting a request.
 Multiple requests may be delayed or rejected due to cost.